 We ask that you call us, by 9 am, if your child will not be in attendance (or arriving late) on any scheduled day.
-We will be expecting you and your child, and if you do not arrive, and we have not heard from you, we will worry that something might have happened to you.
-Therefore, we will try to get in touch with you, and if we can't, we will begin calling your important contact people to locate you - including your department manager, if necessary.
-If we are unable to locate you, we will contact Meriter Security and/or Human Resources for assistance in locating you.
-These steps are required by WI State Licensing in protection of children.
+We will begin calling to locate you, including emergency numbers.
+These steps are required by WI State Licensing to aid the in protection of children.

 Departure time is another important transition for you and your child.
+Please arrive with enough time.
 Greeting your child with a hug, listening to the news about their day, and helping them finish and put away their activities gives your child some time to think about going home, making the transition a little easier.
 Before you leave, check the bulletin boards for any informational memos, join your child in discovering what items in their cubby should go home with you, and be sure to notify teachers that you are leaving with child.

 Children must be accompanied by an adult to the child's room and picked up by an authorized adult (at least 18 years of age) at the center.
 Please remember to ALWAYS make sure your child's teacher is aware of your child's arrival & departure.